 When to restart Splunk Enterprise after a configuration file change

-When you make changes to Splunk Enterprise using the configuration files, you might need to restart Splunk Enterprise for the changes to take effect.
+When you make changes to a Splunk Enterprise instance by manually editing the configuration files, you might need to restart Splunk Enterprise for the changes to take effect.

 This topic provides guidelines to help you determine whether to restart after a change.
 Whether a change requires a restart depends on a number of factors, and this topic does not provide a definitive authority.
 Always check the configuration file or its reference topic to see whether a particular change requires a restart.
 For a full list of configuration files and an overview of the area each file covers, see List of configuration files in this manual.

 If you make a configuration file change to a heavy forwarder, you must restart the forwarder, but you do not need to restart the receiving indexer.
 If the changes are part of a deployed app already configured to restart after changes, then the forwarder restarts automatically.